 Through the practices described below, we actively seek to build the healthiest soil possible.
 Healthy soil is a cornerstone of sustainable organic agriculture and results in numerous benefits including increased plant vigor, food quality, water retention and biodiversity.

 The Farm at Sunnyside places high value on the ability of cover crops to encourage good soil health, prevent erosion, build organic matter and sequester carbon.
 We grow a wide diversity of cash crops, but we also plan our rotation to include a large mix of cover crops throughout the season.
-While there are many obvious benefits that this practice provides – for example, the ability of legumes such as clover to fix nitrogen and reduce our fertilizer input – we are also using cover crops like buckwheat to provide habitat and food for our honeybee and native bee populations.
+While there are many obvious benefits that this practice provides – for example, the ability of legumes such as clover to fix nitrogen – we are also using cover crops like sunflowers and North American native grasses to provide habitat and food for our bee and bird populations.

-We believe strongly in growing a wide variety of crops not only to supply our customers with a great selection but also because we feel that the increased diversity in our agricultural fields contributes to a healthier farm ecosystem.
-We rotate crop families in our fields, both cash and cover crop, year to year so that pests and diseases are not able to take hold and become a recurring problem.
-By rotating crops which have each different nutrient needs obtained from the soil, we are better able to maintain soil health and fertility.
+We believe strongly in growing a wide variety of crops not only to supply our customers with a wide selection but also because increased diversity in our agricultural fields contributes to a healthier farm ecosystem.
+We rotate crop families in our fields, both cash and cover crop, year to year so that pests and diseases do not stay in one area.
+Also, by rotating crops that have different nutrient needs from the soil, we are better able to maintain long term soil health and fertility.